dmo575/java-dmo/RENDERER.md

 In order to constrain the aspect ratio while mantaining the option of resizing, we need to take these into consideration:

 - Initial scale: we will give it 1.0f as the initial scale.
-- Initial dimensions: we will assign it the canvas' dimensions as the default one.
-This means that a scale of 1.0f will bring the camera's size to be its initial one, which is the canvas size.
+- Initial dimensions: we will assign it the canvas' dimensions as the default ones.
+This means that a scale of 1.0f will bring the camera's size to its default size, which is the canvas size.

+This is what the camera might look like with what we have:
 ```
 Camera class:
     float near_plane, far_plane, width, height;